 Waipā District Council and Waikato District Council shall include provisions in district plans and growth strategies to give effect to UFD-P14.
-This will include strictly limiting rural-residential development in the vicinity of Hamilton City.
+This will include avoiding rezoning or developing highly productive land for rural lifestyle except as provided for in the National Policy Statement for Highly Productive Land 2022 and strictly limiting rural-residential development in the vicinity of Hamilton City.